 Scholarship for international students participating in non-degree international exchange programs

-Students from universities around the world are eligible to receive the Exchange Beyond Match (EBM) scholarship in order to study at NMU as a non-degree seeking exchange student.
-The EBM scholarship allows students to experience up to one year at a top-notch U.S. institution, while paying tuition fees that are equivalent to the in-state or resident tuition rate.
-Please contact Susan Morgan at email@example.com to apply.
+Students from universities around the world are eligible to receive The Superior Experience scholarship in order to study at NMU as a non-degree seeking exchange student.
+This scholarship allows students to experience up to one year at a top-notch U.S. institution, while paying tuition fees that are equivalent to the in-state or resident tuition rate.
+Please contact Susan Morgan at firstname.lastname@example.org to apply.
 If you don't see your home university listed as a recognized NMU exchange partner, please contact us and your home school international office.
 In many cases, it is possible for terms to be arranged that allow your participation.

 Eligibility & Award Criteria:

 - Must be participating through a formal exchange program recognized by NMU.

 - Must be nominated by the responsible international officer on your home campus.

 - Must be eligible to obtain and hold a valid U.S. student visa and remain in be in status throughout your period of study in the U.S.